-Brett Williams, Principle Estate Management LLP, Cornwall House, Lionel Street, Birmingham B3 1AP
+Principle Estate Management LLP, 137 Newhall Street, Birmingham B3 1SF

 Tel: 07954 078711 / 0121 289 4315

-Principle is a customer-focused managing agent providing a transparent property management service to the highest standards nationwide.
-Principle Estate Management is a new venture based in Birmingham and led by experienced chartered surveyors.
+Principle is a customer-focused managing agent providing a transparent property management service to the highest standards nationwide, focusing particularly on the management of apartment buildings.
+Principle Estate Management, based in Birmingham, launched in Spring 2018 and is led by experienced chartered surveyors.
 The business was born out of a passion for “doing it right” through a director-led, friendly approach combined with robust systems that maximize efficiency.
-Principle Estate Management provides a service that we believe sets the aspirational standard for other agents.
-We manage modern apartment buildings, traditional blocks of flats, mixed use developments, private housing estates and private rented sector (PRS) or build to rent (BTR) developments as well as portfolios of rented properties for residential or commercial landlords.
+Principle provides a service that sets the aspirational standard for other agents.
+The company manages modern apartment buildings, traditional blocks of flats, mixed use developments, private housing estates and private rented sector (PRS) or build-to-rent (BTR) developments, as well as portfolios of rented properties for residential or commercial landlords.